hai-vr/documentation/docs/basis/hvr/face-tracking/index.md

 Then in the scene view, look at your own avatar's face, see how it moves.

+## Networking details

+As an implementation detail, *Blendshape Actuation* is streamed.

+Snapshots are attempted to be taken every 0.1 second, and the real delay since the last snapshot is transmitted with the packet.

+When face tracking data is received, the data is queued in order to be played back, paced using the delay information.
+When the queue gets large, it tries to catch up.

-Note that in the current implementation, face tracking is not smoothed locally, but it is interpolated on remote users.
+In the current implementation, face tracking is not smoothed locally, but it is interpolated on remote users.
-Face tracking data is sent to other users 10 times per second (snapshot taken every 0.1 second).
+Face tracking data is sent to other users 10 times per second.